 The first step to any plan is thinking about a timeline.
 You want to know what needs to get done and when, to ensure that you stay on track.
 From a teacher to an event planner to a project manager, a timeline is an easy-to-digest, visual way to map out your plan.

 You can manually create a timeline in Excel, but it can be a long, frustrating experience to make it look the way you want.
-Many people find it much easier to use a timeline template, a pre-formatted timeline that can be customized to your needs.
-All you have to do is enter your information and choose your colors, and a timeline is made for you.
+Many people find it much easier to use a timeline template that can be customized to your needs with powerful collaboration features and sharing capabilities.
+With a timeline template in Smartsheet, you can plan, track, and manage your timelines and schedules in an easier and more collaborative way.

 How would you like to create your timeline?